 For unmarried couples, the definition of “spouse” in section 29 of the FLA restricts applications for spousal support to common law couples who:

-Applications for spousal support from same-sex parties, whether pursuant to the Divorce Act or the FLA, are treated identically to that of opposite-sex couples.
+Applications for spousal support in Ontario from same-sex parties, whether pursuant to the Divorce Act or the FLA, are treated identically to that of opposite-sex couples.

 “Entitlement does not limit or value one reason over the other, and so entitlement may be established on more than one ground.
 It is critical for the court and your lawyers to determine all grounds for entitlement, as the basis for entitlement may have a significant impact on amount and duration of spousal support.”